Mount Rushmore Fireworks Celebration: Protest

 On the day of the firework celebration, NDN Collective organized a protest of about 200 people that used vehicles as barriers and blocked the road to the park for about three hours, stating individuals were trespassing on sovereign lands of the Great Sioux Nation.
 In response, law enforcement officers and members of the South Dakota Air and Army National Guard were called in, leading to a skirmish between protestors and law enforcement.
 Some activists wore eagle feathers, beat drums and faced off with a line of national guardsmen in riot gear.
 No violence broke out, but 21 activists were arrested on misdemeanor charges.
-Videos of the protest went viral, as did the “#landback” hashtag and NDN collective's demands for the closing of Mount Rushmore and retunr of the Black Hills to the Lakota people.
+Videos of the protest went viral, as did the “#landback” hashtag and NDN collective's demands for the closing of Mount Rushmore and return of the Black Hills to the Lakota people.
 Protesters described Mount Rushmore as “an international symbol of white supremacy."

 After gaining national attention, tens of thousands of advocates raised money for bail funds and petitioned on behalf of the land defenders.
 NDN Collective CEO Nick Tilsen was charged with a combination of misdemeanors and felonies that could have led to 17 years in prison.
 Charges against all the protestors were dropped.
 Though dismissed from his prison sentence, Tilsen was obligated to attend a diversion program.

 Tilsen has discussed his agenda to turn Mount Rushmore back to the tribes.
 According to an article done by Steven Groves, “prosecutors say that part of the program is admitting wrongdoing and ensuring that offenses don't happen again; however, Tilsen told the Associated Press he is not done pressing for changes to the monument and the Black Hills”.
 “Wherever you go to connect to God, that’s what the Black Hills are to the Lakota,” said Tilsen.
 The area is “the heart of everything that is” and sacred to the Lakota people.

-Though plans for it had been proposed, in an effort to reduce endangering the relationships with the Lakota, as well as reduce the risk of wildfire, there Fourth of July fireworks were not planned for 2022.
+Though plans for it had been proposed, in an effort to reduce endangering the relationships with the Lakota, as well as reduce the risk of wildfire, the Fourth of July fireworks were not planned for 2022.